tomaslin/batchata/README.md

 batchata start-grok

 # Send a message to Grok
-batchata converse-grok "Your message here"
+batchata grok "Your message here"

 # Close the active Grok conversation
 batchata close-grok